ctrlmaniac/php-docker/README.md

-# php-project-structure
+# php-docker

-A vanilla php blank project
+A vanilla php blank project that run with docker

 ## Project Structure